phpdpy/developer-roadmap-cn/src/data/roadmaps/sql/sql.md

   height: 2116.16
 schema:
   headline: 'SQL Roadmap'
-  description: 'Comprehensive roadmap to learn SQL from scratch in 2023.
+  description: 'Comprehensive roadmap to learn SQL from scratch in 2024.
 From basic syntax to advanced querying, this step-by-step guide will equip you with the skills needed to excel in database management and data analysis.'
   imageUrl: 'http://road-maps.cn/roadmaps/sql.png'
   datePublished: '2023-07-10'
   dateModified: '2023-07-10'
 seo:
   title: 'SQL Roadmap - road-maps.cn'
-  description: 'Comprehensive roadmap to learn SQL from scratch in 2023.
+  description: 'Comprehensive roadmap to learn SQL from scratch in 2024.
 From basic syntax to advanced querying, this step-by-step guide will equip you with the skills needed to excel in database management and data analysis.'
   ogImageUrl: 'http://road-maps.cn/og-images/sql-roadmap.png'
   keywords:
     - 'sql tutorial'
-    - 'step by step guide for sql'
+    - '一步一步的学习 sql'
     - 'sql for beginners'
     - 'how to learn sql'
     - 'use sql in production'